Jeeukrishnan/Educeta/studentmodule/README.md

 ## Available Scripts

 You need to install node_modules first in your folder to run this.
-Install axios to fetch data .Instructions are provided inside the code files , you have to uncomment some lines and add some basic JS lines to enable the data fetching.
+Install axios to fetch data .
+Instructions are provided inside the code files , you have to uncomment some lines and add some basic JS lines to enable the data fetching.
+Use images from the frontendreact folder(the second folder)

 So basically when you login as a student you are redirected to this module.
 Functionalities and demo are described in studentmodule.pdf